gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

 `deferred_code`
 : REQUIRED.
 The unique identifier to identify the Authentication Request made by the Client.
 The OP MUST check whether the `deferred_code` was issued to this Client in response to an Authentication Request.
 Otherwise, an error MUST be returned.

+`deferred_notification_token`
+: OPTIONAL.
+A bearer access token which can be used by the OP to authorize when sending a Ping Callback for this request.

 Supported extension parameters from the OAuth 2.0 Token Request MAY be included in this request.

 A DPoP proof MAY be included in this request in order to bind the Deferred Authentication ID to a public key.
 Its payload MUST contain the `deferred_code` matching the one sent in the Deferred Code parameter.
 The RP SHOULD ensure that a public key is not reused across different Authentication Processes.